YasmenEhab/Music-Player-Application-/README.md

 -
 Add OpenJDK 8 JRE to your Yocto image:
 ```
-IMAGE_INSTALL:append = " openjdk-8" // this has many warnings 31
+IMAGE_INSTALL:append = " openjdk-8" // this has many warnings 31 --> got a problem , look  into yocto folder to know the details
 ```
 https://community.nxp.com/t5/i-MX-Processors-Knowledge-Base/How-to-add-openjdk-to-Yocto-Layers/ta-p/1128283
 ```